 There appears to be an anti-acne compound formulation known as BC-AF which consists of eriobotrya japonica, saliva miltiorrhiza, and glycyrrhiza uralensis (licorice).

 Some traditional chinese medicines have been paired together in the form of an anti-acne medication

-It appears that loquat leaves can be fermented with camellia sinensis tea leaves (primary source of Green Tea Catechins) in a 1:9 ratio, and when this occurs it develops synergism in inhibiting carbohydrate uptake; the IC50 for inhibiting maltose uptake via inhibiting the maltase enzyme (65µg/mL) is three-fold higher than either plant alone, and this is thought to associated with the unique bioactives theasinensin A (IC50 142µM), theasinensin (225µM), strictinin (398µM) and 1,6-digalloylglucose (337µM), although it seems most of the inhibitory effects were attributed to currently not known molecules.
-It does, however, appear to accelerate the production of Theaflavins gallates and thearubigins relative to fermenting camellia sinensis alone, without affecting the Caffeine content of the green tea.
+It appears that loquat leaves can be fermented with camellia sinensis tea leaves (primary source of green tea catechins) in a 1:9 ratio, and when this occurs it develops synergism in inhibiting carbohydrate uptake; the IC50 for inhibiting maltose uptake via inhibiting the maltase enzyme (65µg/mL) is three-fold higher than either plant alone, and this is thought to associated with the unique bioactives theasinensin A (IC50 142µM), theasinensin (225µM), strictinin (398µM) and 1,6-digalloylglucose (337µM), although it seems most of the inhibitory effects were attributed to currently not known molecules.
+It does, however, appear to accelerate the production of theaflavin gallates and thearubigins relative to fermenting camellia sinensis alone, without affecting the caffeine content of the green tea.

 There also appears to be inhibitory effects on the sucrase enzyme (IC50 of 200µg/mL) which was mostly due to camellia sinensis but was still greater than it alone (IC50 350-430µg/mL) suggesting slight enhancement.
 There also appears to be an inhibitory effect on lipid absorption (thought to be due to pancreatic lipase inhibition at around an IC50 value of 1.081mg/mL), and when given to rats at mg/kg prior to a soybean emulsion noted a significant reduction in lipid spikes in serum.